-I am a fifth-year PhD student in Medical Engineering and Medical Physics at the Harvard-MIT Program in Health Sciences and Technology, specializing in computer science.
+I am a 5th-year PhD student at MIT, working at the intersection of machine learning and computational simulation to improve cardiovascular health.
 I am advised by Elazer Edelman and Farhad Nezami.
 I have a M.Sc in Bioengineering from EPFL and dual bachelor’s degree in Mechanical Engineering and Physics from the American University in Cairo.

 I have previously interned at Calico, where I developed protein generative models, General Electric Healthcare, where I worked on generative models for medical imaging; and Novostia, where I focused on medical device development.